I’m Josefine Parker. My name is also Voyager -

 I learn about herbs from Spice Rack (Irma Preikschat), and I’ve studied women's sacred mysteries with ShuNahSii Rose of In Sacred Balance.
 I hold a B.A. in American Studies from University of Maryland, College Park, where I studied LGBT Studies with Dr. Christina Hanhardt.
 I’ve been a 2014 Leeway Foundation Art & Change Grant recipient.
 In August, I’m co-teaching workshops with Spice Rack about herbal transition for trans women at the New England Women’s Herbal Conference.

-My writing on trans liberation and ecology is available in articles and zines including Wild Transition, For Wildness to Bloom, Song of Magnolia, and SSSY BTCH.
+My writing on trans liberation and ecology is available in articles and zines including Wild Transition, For Wildness to Bloom, and Song of Magnolia.
 I also emcee punk shows, make t-girl mixtapes, and perform poetry with musical accompaniment.